pressbooks/docs/_pages/book-themes.md

 <pre>@import 'fonts-prince';</pre>

-Font files are located in
+Font files are located in `./themes-book/pressbooks-book/fonts/`.

-`./themes-book/pressbooks-book/fonts/` The paths for all such fonts in your Custom CSS need to be as follows:
+The paths for all such fonts in your Custom CSS need to be as follows:

-<pre>@font-face {
+    @font-face {
     // ...
     src: url(themes-book/pressbooks-book/fonts/YourFont.ttf) format("truetype");
-}</pre>
+    }

 ## PDF (Prince) Best Practices